Spark-NV/Debrid_Player/README.md

 Compiling this is simple, just setup android studio and flutter.

 Compile with the command "flutter build apk"

+## Setup

+1. Before running the app make sure you give the app storage permissions
+2. Make sure you have your TMDB, Orion, and Simkl api keys in the "Player_Files/apikeys" directory.

+so your directory should look like this:
+Player_Files/apikeys/orion_keys.txt
+Player_Files/apikeys/simkle_keys.txt
+Player_Files/apikeys/mdb_keys.txt

+inside each file you will place your api key for the respective service. for orion you will add this: orion_api_key = YOUR_API_KEY

+for simkle add this:
+simkl_client_Id = YOUR_API_KEY

+for TMDB add this:
+tmdb_api_key = YOUR_API_KEY

 ## Contributing

 Contributions are always welcome!